fusionpbx/fusionpbx-docs/source/advanced/sip_profiles.rst

 =========

-External sip profiles (port 5080-5081) allow anonymous connection to FusionPBX but is often targeted by lame spammers.
+External sip profiles (port 5080-5081) allow anonymous connection to FusionPBX and is optional.